servisbot/servisbot-frontend-challenge/README.md

 }
 ```

-## Data relationship
+## Data Model Relationships (Cardinality)

 The data relationship is as follows
-* Bot -> many -> Endpoint
+* Bot 1:M Endpoint
-* Bot -> many -> Log
+* Bot 1:M Log
-* Endpoint -> many -> Log
+* Endpoint 1:M Log
-* Endpoint -> one -> Bot
+* Endpoint 1:1 Bot
-* Log -> one -> Bot
+* Log 1:1 Bot
-* Log -> one -> Endpoint
+* Log 1:1 Endpoint

 ## The Challenge!

-Create an Application that answers the following questions
+Create an application that implements the following features
-* As a user I would like to be able to view the bots in my account
+* View the list of bots
-* As a user I would like to be able to view the list of endpoints for a specific bot in my account
+* View the list of workers for a bot
-* As a user I would like to be able to view the logs for a specific bot in my account
+* View the list of logs for a bot
-* As a user I would like to be able to view the logs for a specific endpoint for a specific bot in my account
+* View the list of logs for a worker associated with a bot

-There are no wireframes or design specifics, you are free to create a UI/UX that makes sense to answer the above questions in an easy to use manner.
+There are no wireframes or design considerations specified.
+You are free to apply a UI/UX that delivers an intuitive application experience for the feature set above.